-The application deadline for CEBA was extended to December 31, 2020.
+The application deadline for CEBA has been extended to March 31, 2021.

-Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of 25% (up to $10,000).
-Any balance remaining after this time will be charged at 5% per annum.
+Repaying the outstanding balance of the loan (other than the amount available to be forgiven) on or before December 31, 2022 will result in a single tranche of loan forgiveness up to $20,000:

 Other support initiatives for businesses